Title 105 | Chapter 001 | Regulation 445REG

 "Write-in" means casting a valid vote for an eligible candidate not listed on the ballot as a candidate by:(a)

-Inserting their name in the designated place when casting the vote by mail or electronically; or(b)
+Inserting his or her name in the designated place when casting the vote by mail or electronically; or(b)

-Providing their name when casting the vote by telephone.(13)
+Providing his or her name when casting the vote by telephone.(13)

 "Write-in candidate" means a person who is not listed on the ballot as a candidate and has been inserted or provided as a write-in.Section 2.